sxqib/podcastgen/README.md

 # PodcastGen 🎙️

-PodcastGen is an innovative AI-powered tool that generates engaging two-speaker podcasts from text input or document uploads.
-Transform your ideas, articles, or research into lively audio conversations with just a few clicks!
+PodcastGen is an AI-powered tool inspired from Googles NotebookLM podcast generation, that generates engaging two-speaker podcasts from text input or document uploads.

-## 🌟 Features
+## Features

 - Generate podcasts from text input or uploaded PDF/TXT files
 - AI-powered script generation using Gemini API